seanreed1111/sql-recipes/recipes.md

 # SUMmarizing with MIN( ) and MAX( )
 ## Problem
-## You need to deterMINe the smallest or largest of a set of values.
+## You need to determine the smallest or largest of a set of values.

 ## Solution
 ## Use MIN( ) to find the smallest value, MAX( ) to find the largest.